woven-baker/test-cpp/module1/02_intro-to-cpp/02_06_variables/02_06_variables.en.md

 ---
 ## Declaring and Initializing variables

+In C++, we use the word 'declare' when we talk about creating a variable.
+When a variable is declared, some space is reserved in computer memory for the variable's value.
+However, it is important to know that when a variable is declared, it's value is not yet set.
+In fact, the reserved memory might already have a value stored, maybe from some previous usage.

+After a variable is declared, we 'initialize' the variable by giving it a value.
+This is important, because using variables that have not been initialized can create bugs and errors.

+> Don't worry, we can change the value of a variable even after we initialize it.
+However, if the variable uses the keyword `const`, we cannot change it after initializing.
+We learn more about `const`, later.

 Here are some examples of how to declare and initialize variables of these types:

 ---